InFinity54/LoL_DDragon/README.md

 - Champions Splashs used for the League of Legends' 10th Anniversary
 - Game constants JSON files : list of all seasons, queues, maps, gamemodes and types of games from the game
 - Some wallpapers used while in group or in queue in game client
+- Previous and actual icons and logo of _League of Legends_

 ²For the moment, Data about Summoner Spells is only available in `en_US`, but the file will be translated into others langages later.